yansh985/Course-Recommendation-Tool/README.md

 2) Performed Text Processing and EDA and generated insights, then converted text to numeric values.
 3) After converting text to numeric values, will calculate the cosine similarity score.
 4) Then will sort the values that will have similar similarity scores and recommend the course.
-5) Integrate the Recommendation System with FLASK Framework.
+5) Integrate the Recommendation System with the FLASK Framework.

 # Technological Stack
 - Frontend: HTML, CSS, JavaScript for user interface development.